-Invigorated by new tax credits, North Dakota has benefited from the build out of critical minerals processing and wind turbine manufacturing:
+Invigorated by the 2022 tax credits, North Dakota has benefited from the build out of critical minerals processing and wind turbine manufacturing:

 • In October 2022, Talon Metals announced \$433 million in investment for a processing facility for nickel and other minerals in Mercer County, creating 150 jobs.
-Once built, this facility would qualify for the Advanced Manufacturing Production Tax Credit (45X).
-The Clean Vehicle Tax Credit (30D) drives demand for critical minerals sourced from the U.S.

-How the Reconciliation Bill Would Impact North Dakota Manufacturing and Energy
+How the "Big, Beautiful Bill" Will Impact North Dakota Manufacturing and Energy

 - Domestic production of nickel and other minerals for batteries is a national security issue, and it's a U.S. government priority to reduce our reliance on mineral imports.
 Incentives for batteries and energy production are a key driver of demand for North Dakota's mineral processing capacity. - In 2025, GE announced a planned \$15 million expansion of its Grand Forks wind turbine manufacturing facility to meet growing demand.
-This facility, which qualifies for the 45X tax credit, highlights North Dakota's growing role in clean energy and advanced manufacturing. - The facility employs 1.000 people which is more than 1/3 of Grand Forks' manufacturing jobs. - o North Dakota is a prime state for wind energy, with nearly continuous wind.
+This facility highlights North Dakota's growing role in clean energy and advanced manufacturing. - o The facility employs 1.000 people which is more than 1/3 of Grand Forks' manufacturing jobs. - o North Dakota is a prime state for wind energy, with nearly continuous wind.

-What would the "Big, Beautiful Bill" mean for North Dakota energy?
+What will the "Big, Beautiful Bill" mean for North Dakota energy?